pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 If you break your access to your AWS instance in the exercise below, you can "reset" using this screenshot of rules.

-Let's discuss what we have.
+---

 Your instance is running two services (assuming you completed Lab 11) - **SSH and Apache HTTP Server**.

 SSH is a protocol and service that enables secure and encrypted communication between two points.
-By `ssh`ing to your instance, you gain access to a shell where you can run commands.
-Your instance should only allow `ssh` connections from *trusted* IP sources.
+By default, the `ssh` service listens on port `22`.
+By `ssh`ing to your instance, you gain access to a shell where you can run commands, or can securely transfer files with `sftp`, or securely copy files with `scp`.
+Your firewall should only allow `ssh` connections from *trusted* IP sources.

 Apache HTTP server listens on port 80 (by default) for incoming HTTP requests.
 After receiving a request, it send the client back the requested resource, if available.
 The client then assembles and "displays" the result in an application, such as `curl` or a browser.
 Websites (and specifically the servers that serve them) are assumed to be publicly viewable - as long as a client knows the IP or hostname, it can make an HTTP request to the server.